bkauf/anthos-terraform/Azure/README.md

-# GKE on Azure Terraform
+# Install GKE on Azure using Terraform

-## Notes:
+This script is meant to be a quick start to working with Anthos on Azure.
+For more information on Anthos Multi-Cloud please [click here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/).
+This terraform script will install all relevant IaaS in Azure _(VNet, App Registration, Resource Groups, KMS)_.

 ![Anthos Multi-Cloud](Anthos-Multi-Azure.png)

-This terraform script will install all relevant IaaS in Azure(VNet, App Registration, Resource Groups, KMS) and then deploy Anthos GKE with 3 control plane nodes(1 in each AZ) of type [Standard_B2s](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) and a single node pool of type Standard_B2s with 1 node in an autoscaling group to max 3 nodes to the Azure East US region.
-You can adjust the region and AZs in the variables.tf file in the environments/prod directory.
-For a list of Azure regions and associated K8s version supported per GCP region please use this command:
+ **The Terraform script deploys Anthos GKE with:**
+- 3 control plane nodes _(1 in each AZ)_ of type [Standard_B2s](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable)
+- A single node pool of type Standard_B2s with 1 node in an autoscaling group to max 3 nodes to the `Azure East US` region.

+**Other information:**
+- Supported instance types in Azure can be found [here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/azure/reference/supported-vms).
+- You can adjust the region and AZs in the [variables.tf](/anthos-multi-cloud/Azure/variables.tf) file.
+- For a list of Azure regions and associated K8s version supported per GCP region please use the following command:
 ```bash
 gcloud alpha container azure get-server-config --location [gcp-region]
 ```
-Supported instance types in Azure can be found [here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/azure/reference/supported-vms).
-After the cluster has been installed it will show up in your GKE page of the GCP console in your relevant GCP project.
-For best results please run this script in [GCP Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shelll).
+After the cluster has been installed it will show up in the [Kubernetes Engine page](https://console.cloud.google.com/kubernetes/list/overview) of the GCP console in your relevant GCP project.

- This script is meant to be a quick start to working with Anthos on Azure.
-For more information on Anthos Multi-Cloud please [click here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/).

 ## Prerequisites